King's Campus and Dalhousie closed effective immediately: Learn more. »

 Judyta Frodyma is a specialist in Romantic literature and early Canadian poetry.
-Prior to joining the faculty at King’s, she was a SSHRC Postdoctoral Fellow at the University of Northern British Columbia (2015-2017), and she completed her DPhil (2011-2014) also funded by SSHRC and MSt (2009-2010) at the University of Oxford and her BA (2006-2009) at the University of Toronto and the Sorbonne.
+Prior to joining the faculty at King’s, she was a SSHRC Postdoctoral Fellow at the University of Northern British Columbia.
+She holds a PhD (DPhil) and MSt From the University of Oxford and a BA from the University of Toronto and Paris 1: Sorbonne-Pantheon.

-She has taught courses on Wordsworth, Drugs in the Nineteenth Century, Romanticism, Milton, American Transcendentalism, Henry David Thoreau, Shakespeare, Modernism, and the 20th Century American Novel, amongst others.
+She has taught courses on Wordsworth, Coleridge, Drugs in the Nineteenth Century, Romanticism, Milton, American Transcendentalism, Henry David Thoreau, Shakespeare, Modernism, and the 20th Century American Novel.
 She has published on Robert Lowth and biblical parallelism, on ‘wilderness’ in Wordsworth and Thoreau, on narrative time in Wordsworth, and is currently writing an article on Charles G.D.
 Roberts and the Shelley Centenary.

-British Romanticism, Critical Theory, Transatlanticism, Early Canadian Poetry, Nineteenth-Century Poetry, Ecocriticism, American Transcendentalism, Phenomenology, Lyric Theory, New Materialism, Form, Landscape Studies, Humanistic Geography, Non-Linearity, Dwelling, Old Testament, Biblical Hebrew.
+British Romanticism, Early Canadian Poetry, Environmentalism, Ecocriticism, Wilderness, American Transcendentalism, Phenomenology, Old Testament, Biblical Hebrew.